wallarm/product-documentation/docs/latest/api-sessions/setup.md

 To hash the sensitive parameters, once they are added in Wallarm Console → **API Sessions** → **Session context parameters**, select the **Hashing (secret)** option for them.

-Wallarm hashes the selected parameters before export using the [MD5 hashing algorithm](https://en.wikipedia.org/wiki/MD5).
+Wallarm hashes the selected parameters before export.

 ## Analyzed traffic